eugeniogiusti/wordpress-ubuntu-install/README.md

 ## Notes

-- This script is intended for fresh Ubuntu 22.04 installations and may not work correctly on other systems.
+- This script is intended for fresh Ubuntu 22.04 installations.